illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 * An approximately 30 minute presentation covering the main themes of the material allotted
   * Presentation can be pre-recorded or done live
   * Presentation will submitted by the prior Thursday to your presentation day and involve a meeting with the professor to cover the material or make any adjustments
-  * All team members must participate or speak in the presentation
+  * All team members must participate and speak in the presentation
   * The presentation must clearly cover the main themes of your allotted material and clearly express them
+  * Teams will prepare at least 5 review questions of short answer and the answers for these questions

 In addition the grading rubric will look like this:

 Requirement | Points Possible | Notes |
 ----------|------|------
-Opening - was there a clear introduction and summary of what will be presented | 4 | - Material Presentation - was the spelling correct, did the presentation show effort | 4 | - Summary of Material - did the presentation cover all relative material | 4 | -
+Opening - was there a clear introduction and summary of what will be presented | 4 | - Material Presentation - was the spelling correct, did the presentation show effort, did you read directly off the slides | 4 | -
+Summary of Material - did the presentation cover all relative material | 4 | -
 Review Questions - were at least 5 review questions presented and answer sufficiently | 1 | -
 Additional Resources - were at least three additional resources provided based on the chapter | 1 | -